ServiceNow v6 Integration Guide | PagerDuty

 Note

-If you have selected Assignment Groups map to PagerDuty in the PagerDuty → Configuration → PagerDuty Settings page, you can skip this step.
-You will not need to provision Configuration Items into PagerDuty.
+If you select Assignment Groups map to PagerDuty on the PagerDuty Configuration PagerDuty Settings page, skip this step.
+You do not need to provision Configuration Items into PagerDuty.

-Before provisioning your Configuration Items into PagerDuty, it is recommended that you set the corresponding Assignment Group for each of the Configuration Items you will be provisioning.
-This simplifies the provisioning process: when you provision a single Configuration Item, it will verify that the Assignment Group exists in PagerDuty (as an Escalation Policy).
-If not, it will also provision the corresponding Assignment Group as a PagerDuty Escalation Policy.
+Before provisioning Configuration Items into PagerDuty, set the corresponding Assignment Group for each Configuration Item.
+When you provision a single Configuration Item, the integration verifies that the Assignment Group exists in PagerDuty as an escalation policy.
+If it does not exist, the integration also provisions the corresponding Assignment Group as a PagerDuty escalation policy.

-With the PagerDuty integration, each ServiceNow Configuration Item can have a corresponding PagerDuty Service.
-This integration offers an easy way to quickly generate a new PagerDuty service and webhook (which is necessary to send information back to ServiceNow).
-It will also populate the associated fields within ServiceNow.
+Each ServiceNow Configuration Item can have a corresponding PagerDuty service.
+This integration generates a new PagerDuty service and webhook to send information back to ServiceNow and populates the associated fields within ServiceNow.

-Any Configuration Item that extends the base cmdb_ci table can be mapped to PagerDuty because it inherits the same field that contains the PagerDuty service ID.
-This makes it easy to map any type of Configuration Item to services in PagerDuty, although provisioning only Business Services, Technical Services and/or Applications is recommended.
-For each Configuration Item type, the form view for it will need to be modified to show the PagerDuty object ID.
+Any Configuration Item that extends the base cmdb_ci table can map to PagerDuty because it inherits the field containing the PagerDuty service ID.
+This allows you to map any type of Configuration Item to services in PagerDuty.
+For each Configuration Item type, modify the form view to show the PagerDuty object ID.

-1. In the list of Applications within your ServiceNow instance, you will notice that the PagerDuty service, and PagerDuty webhook fields are all empty for the listed groups except when the Configuration Item (CI) is mapped to PagerDuty.
+1. In the list of Applications within your ServiceNow instance, the PagerDuty service and PagerDuty webhook fields are empty unless the Configuration Item (CI) maps to PagerDuty.

 PagerDuty service and webhook fields